zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/index.md

 description: Empower a Section or Column with form builder and submission capabilities
 ---

-# Forms Addon
+# Forms Builder

-Empower a Section or Column as a Form Area with form builder and submission capabilities.
+Empower a Section, Column or Sublayout as a Form Area with form builder and submission capabilities.
 Structure the area with fields and trigger actions after a successful submission.

 ## Integration